microsoft/ConversationLearner-Samples/documentation/Tutorial 5 - Negatable Entities.md

 	2. 'I know your name.
 It is $name' is the only available response.
 6. Select 'I know your name.
 It is $name'.

-Let's try clearing the negatable entity.
+Let's try clearing the negatable entity:

 7. Enter 'my name is not david'.
 	1. Note the 'not' is selected as name based on the previous pattern.
 That is incorrect.